filippo-lampa/StringEncryptor/README.md

 # StringEncryptor
-Simple string encryptor taking a string in input, returning a crypted integer based on an XOR operation between the string and a random integer, and converting it back to the original string.
+Simple string encryptor which takes an input string, returns the string as an encrypted integer, and converts it back to the original string.